James plans to sign a four-year, $52 million deal with the Broncos, Adam Schefter of ESPN reports.

 James is apparently over the kneecap injury he suffered in Week 9 that caused him to miss a game.
 The bye week must have done some good, and he's ready to go.

 James (kneecap) is listed as questionable for Sunday's game against the Colts, Armando Salguero of the Miami Herald reports.

 James practice on a limited basis this week as he continues to recover from the kneecap injury sustained in Week 9.
 Sam Young would grab another start at right tackle should James be unable to suit up.

 James (kneecap) is participating in some form for Tuesday's practice, Cameron Wolfe of ESPN.com reports.

 James injured his kneecap in Week 9 against the Jets and was unable to suit up in Week 10 against the Packers.
 The fact that he's able to practice in some form is a positive sign for his Week 12 availability.
 The team will make the official call later in the week, but James could certainly make his return to the field Sunday.
 Expect Sam Young to draw the start again at right tackle if James can't go.

-James (shoulder) returned to practice Monday, Adam Beasley of the Miami Herald reports.
+James (kneecap) is inactive for Sunday's game against the Packers, Adam H. Beasley of the Miami Herald reports.